layout filler image Coyote Acres Ranch layout filler image

 Sheep Trax London 270L

 His dam is a daughter of the first-generation Polycott 551Y ram, and a granddaughter of the foundation Canadian Arc 559X ram.
 These are the sheep that hit the reset button, back to the beginnings of the breed.
 Again, I have to reiterate that any breeders who feel that in 30+ years we should have "improved" this breed by leaps and bounds is not giving enough credit to the people in the program that created it in the first place.
 They knew what they were doing, and they knew what they were attempting to produce.
-Let's not be arrogant about how much we can improve them when in actual fact bad selection will make them worse far faster than good selection can make them better.
-She is a pretty darn nice ewe, and this ram lamb looks a lot like her.
-His birth weight was 13.5 lbs and he was 100 pounds at 83 days of age!
-Hammer 143H sons tend to grow, and it sure doesn't hurt them to go back to the Sawyer C 4Z ram.
-He has the typical heavy muscle of a good Canadian Arcott ram, along with great bone and a smooth top, and a nice long loin.
-Scrapie genotype QR.
+Let's not be arrogant about how much we can improve them when in reality, bad selection will make them worse far faster than good selection can make them better.
+(Grading up would make them worse yet.)

 Sheep Trax Hammer 143H Sawyer C 4Z